mdwiltfong/inventory-app-mw-PED/inventory-app-1/README.md

 ## How to run/install the application

 The instructions to install/run the application will change depending on whether you are running the application locally or on Replit.
-I have covered both scenarios below.
+To help ease any confusion, I have created two branches which can be accessed on Replit.
+The branch geared for running the app on Replit is `master` while the branch geared for running the app locally will be on `main`.

-# Replit
+# Running the app on Replit

 - It should not be necessary to reinstall all the packages/dependancies.
-Although, it
-- It should not be necessary to reinstall all the packages/dependancies.
-Although, it
-- It should not be necessary to reinstall all the packages/dependancies.
-Although, it
+This is unrecommended since it can take a while for Replit to install them all.
+In addition, Replit tends to remove some dependencies to save on storage.
+Nonetheless when clicking on "Run" Replit the app will install `flask_wtf` and `flask_sqlalchemy` before running the app.
+In the event the app fails after clicking "Run," with an error related to it's dependencies you can install all dependencies by running `pip install -r requirements.txt` in the console.

+- You should see the server running in the console as well as the app running in Replit's internal browser tool.
+It is highly recommended to NOT interact with the app in the browser tool.
+You can run the app in your browser by clicking on "Open in new tab" button near the top right of the window.
+It will be right under the "Invite" and search button.
+Once you are viewing the app in your browser and not in Replit's browser, the app is ready to be tested.

+# Running the app Locally

+- The code on Replit can be located on GitHub.
+The small difference between the GitHub repo and Replit is that the `app.run()` command is commented-out in the GitHub repo.
+This is because this command is solely used to run the application on Replit.
+- Once you download the code, you should first create an virtual enviornment.
+You can do this by running `python3 -m venv venv` in your terminal.
+You'll then need to activate it by running `source/bin/activate`
+- Once you have initalized your virtual enviornment, you can install all dependancies in the `requirements.txt` file.
+You can do this by running `pip install -r requirements.txt`
+- After all dependancies are installed, you can spin up the app by running `export FLASK_ENV=development; flask run`
+- The app will then open in your browser on localhost: 5000.